 RISD engaged Aon, an independent third-party expert, to help us further modernize our staff compensation program to ensure that it is fair and equitable and enables us to recruit and retain employees.
-Aon’s work will also make certain that we are in compliance with compensation laws, including pay equity legislation that was recently passed in Rhode Island.
+Aon’s work will also make certain that we are compliant with compensation-related laws, including the Rhode Island Pay Equity Act, which was updated in January 2023.

 This project involves three phases, which collectively support RISD’s commitment to being an equitable workplace:

-- Conducting a comprehensive pay equity review (recently completed)
+- Conducting a comprehensive pay equity review (Completed 2023)

-- Establishing a new salary grade system (in process)
+- Establishing a new salary grade system (Completed November 2023)

 - Developing career pathways that will inform career advancement (expected in 2024)